-The British Horseracing Authority has introduced a new jockey coaching and mentoring programme designed to further improve the skills of young jockeys and to develop all round sports people.
+The British Horseracing Authority has announced that after a successful pilot, the Jockey Coaching Programme is now to become a permanent initiative within the Racing industry.
+The Programme is designed to further improve the skills of young jockeys and to develop them as all round sports people.

 All Jockey Coaches are UKCC qualified in order to keep in line with mainstream sports and will provide the jockeys with approximately two hour one-to-one session twice a month.
 In addition, all of the Jockey Coaches have previously had very successful professional careers themselves (see below).